College Essays / Writing

 However, if you’ve taken the time to write a Personal Essay for other colleges you’re applying to, you should go ahead and submit it.

 I don't have anything else to say.
-Do I really need to write an Additional Information essay?
+Do I really need to complete the Additional Information section?

-Many application forms provide an Additional Information space to allow elaboration on special circumstances or any topic of your choice.
+Many application forms provide an Additional Information section to allow elaboration on special circumstances or any topic of your choice.

 When should I start?